 - Below 10 µg/m3 - Blue

 - 40-59.9 µg/m3 – Orange

 - 60 µg/m3 + – Red

-What can I do to improve air quality?
+What you can do to improve air quality

 We can all take steps to improve air quality, even small changes contribute to making a difference if enough of us make a change.
 Some suggestions include: